-Ergonomic products are increasingly in demand due to the many benefits they offer workers, which has sent procurement professionals scrambling to find the right suppliers and products to meet the needs of their internal stakeholders.
+Ergonomic products are increasingly in demand due to the many benefits they offer workers, which has sent procurement professionals scrambling to find the right suppliers and products.

-If you're considering investing in ergonomic office products, we have some guidelines to aid your search and choose a supplier wisely, making your investment one that's both financially and structurally sound.
+If you're considering investing in ergonomic office products, we have guidelines to aid your search and help you choose a supplier wisely, making your investment both financially and structurally sound.

 Identifying the Best Ergonomic Products for Your Office